INSEAD Dean Mihov on Sustainability, STEM & School’s Future

 A bold statement.
 But how is INSEAD taking this to heart?

-Despite the fact that much large-scale environmental and societal change begins with regulators, INSEAD has upheld its motto, “business as a force for good” in different ways.
+Although much large-scale environmental and societal change begins with regulators, INSEAD has upheld its motto, “business as a force for good” in different ways.

 Dean Mihov explains that in order to accompany these types of business trends and uphold the exceptional INSEAD MBA value, the program must continually change and improve its curriculum.
 One way they have risen to this occasion is thorough teaching the right skills that are relevant to digital technologies.